 At Magic Me, we recognise that these are incredibly tough times.
 Our aims of reducing social isolation for older adults living in care contexts has never been more important, and is what has driven our Covid-response The After Party project (April-July 2020.)
 The project functioned as a supportive resource to facilitate the meaningful social interaction and sense of community we all need during this time and to do this, we made sure we were in continuous conversation with our care partners, assessing how best to do this within the changing landscape.
 Further, Cocktails: The After Party aimed to recognise and celebrate the invaluable work of care staff, not just during this terrible pandemic, but every day, every year.

 We understand that the current situation means that staff capacity in care settings to support and engage in creative activity may be reduced – and that access to technology differs across the sector.
 The After Party carried out a bespoke and tailored approach towards supporting residents and staff engagement, ensuring that activities were accessible and took into consideration the practicalities of care staff/ resident interaction during COVID-19 ie. ensuring activities can be engaged with individually (for residents in isolation) or small, socially distanced groups, if group activity is still taking place.

 From April – July 2020, Cocktails: The After Party care partners received:

--Newsletters with creative actions and activities designed by our artists for residents and staff to take part in remotely, alongside personalised messages from Cocktails Volunteers – to keep participants creative and connected during this time.
+-Newsletters with creative resources and activities designed by our artists for residents and staff to take part in remotely, alongside personalised messages from Cocktails Volunteers – to keep participants creative and connected during this time.

--After Party ‘Care Package’ sent via post by Magic Me artists which includes creative resources, activities, momentos and messages for residents and for the home/scheme.
+-After Party ‘Care Packages’ sent via post by Magic Me artists which includes creative resources, activities, momentos and messages for residents and for the home/scheme.